 Renewable energy sources have made huge strides over the past decade.
 Costs have fallen to levels at which wind and solar power can compete with conventional generation technologies without subsidy.
 You shouldn't, however, underestimate the role that heavy-duty gas turbines will need to play in power systems as renewables penetration grows.
 Just as renewables technology has been advancing, so have gas turbines.

 The latest high-efficiency turbines are impressive machines.
-In 2016, when EDF Bouchain deployed a high-efficiency H-Class turbine in a combined-cycle configuration—meaning it recovered waste heat to drive a steam turbine, instead of venting it into the atmosphere—the plant achieved 62.22% net efficiency, according to GE Power.
+In 2016, when EDF Bouchain deployed a high-efficiency H-Class turbine in a combined-cycle configuration—meaning it recovered waste heat to drive a steam turbine, instead of venting it into the atmosphere—the plant achieved 62.22% net efficiency, according to GE Vernova.
 Fast-forward to today, and 65% is within sight.

-With fuel costs accounting for up to four-fifths of total running costs, even a small increase in efficiency amounts to big bucks, says Jonathan Truitt, product management leader for gas power systems at GE Power.
-Using data drawn from sources including the International Energy Agency, GE Power recently estimated that in the US—where gas is relatively cheap—a 1% rise in efficiency can lead to fuel savings of $50 million over ten years.
+With fuel costs accounting for up to four-fifths of total running costs, even a small increase in efficiency amounts to big bucks, says Jonathan Truitt, product management leader for gas power systems at GE Vernova.
+Using data drawn from sources including the International Energy Agency, GE Vernova recently estimated that in the US—where gas is relatively cheap—a 1% rise in efficiency can lead to fuel savings of $50 million over ten years.
 In Asia, where LNG can cost over $10/MMBtu, the savings would be much higher.

 Just as importantly, OEMs are designing these new machines with a focus on operational flexibility.